geritol/learn/README.md

 # learn
-a repository to keep track of programming rellted stuff I learn.
+a repository to keep track of programming related stuff I learn.

 ## this repo contains:
 - language related content, notes (files in the root folder)